 This projected revenue does not include potential customers who will likely emerge within the year.
 However, it gives you a good idea of how much revenue your current customer base will generate in that timeframe.
 With this information, you can adjust your business strategy accordingly and plan for the year ahead.
 You can use it to determine how much revenue you'll need from new customers to meet financial goals, or to create a spending budget.

-Another best practice to advance your segmentation capabilities is to create a test segment that fits the conditions of a larger list or segment that you wish to send a campaign or flow to, but is only a small portion of that group.
-This allows you to analyze different customer groups to validate the impact of your emails and strategize from the results if there is room for improvement.
+Another best practice is to create a test segment that fits the conditions of a larger list or segment that you wish to send a campaign or flow to, but is only a small portion of that group.
+This allows you to analyze different customer groups to validate the impact of your emails or text messages and strategize from the results if there is room for improvement.

 For this example, we will use a re-engagement test segment.
 This small unengaged test group only contains people who will receive your email, so choose a condition (for example, location), that minimizes the group significantly.

 Send your campaign to that small test segment and continue checking its performance once you do.
 The results will help you visualize whether or not the content is successful before sending it out to a larger customer base.
 Depending on the success of this segment with regard to open, click, and conversion rates, you may want to tweak the email or re-define your audience.
 On the other hand, you may do very well with your test segment, in which case you will want to send it out to the broader audience that it applies to.